nvpro-samples/vk_video_samples/vk_video_decoder/BUILD.md

 ## Repository Set-Up

   Please make sure you have installed the latest NVIDIA BETA drivers from https://developer.nvidia.com/vulkan-driver.
-  The minimum supported BETA driver versions by this application are 458.36 (Windows), 455.50.19 (Linux) with Vulkan version 1.2.178.
+  The minimum supported BETA driver versions by this application are 472.69 (Windows) / 470.62.12 (Linux) that must support Vulkan API version 1.2.199 or later.

 ### Download the Repository